Skip to content

 Include the inject_dependencies property in the function declaration.
 This function wraps the command for smooth dependency injection.
 Learn more about dependencies at DI Container.

-def bar(inject_dependencies):
+def good_night(inject_dependencies):

-return syncify(inject_dependencies(foo))()
+return syncify(inject_dependencies(lights_off))()

 Async Commands